coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/architecture.rst

    (configurable) which prevents DoS attacks.

 #.
 HTTPS Termination: The HTTPS connection does not carry through all the way
-   to BigchainDB and terminates at NGINX for now.
+   to corechaindb and terminates at NGINX for now.

 #.
-Request Routing: For HTTPS connections on port 443 (or the configured BigchainDB public api port),
+Request Routing: For HTTPS connections on port 443 (or the configured corechaindb public api port),
    the connection is proxied to:

    #.
 OpenResty Service if it is a POST request.
-   #.
-BigchainDB Service if it is a GET request.
+   #. corechaindb Service if it is a GET request.

 We use an NGINX TCP proxy on port 27017 (configurable) at the cloud